 Buyer beware, this app is free, but the software behind it is not.
 That being said, Pix4D is a powerful 3D mapping tool for your drone.
 Much like DroneDeploy, Pix4D offers programmable flight routines for many popular drones, (not just DJI,) but then captures imaging data for advanced 2D and 3D output.
 As I say, you’ll need some expensive software on your PC to get the most out of this, but the output is pretty slick – at least in a commercial/business 3D mapping sense.

-Check out Pix4D now.
+Check out Pix4D for Android or iOS.

 That’s all for today, we hope you’ve found a new app or two to enhance your flights, or get more out of the captured aerial footage after the fact.
 This is an early list with plenty of room to grow and mature, just like the drone market, so please hit us up in the comments if you want to discuss any other apps that you think belong here.